MichaelELeonard/SQLAlchemy-Challenge/README.md

 ## GOAL
 For the SQLAlchemy/Flask Challenge we were tasked with conducting a climate analysis.
 The data for the analysis was gathered from nine weather out post stations Honolulu Hawaii and contains data gathered from 2010 to 2017.
 The components of this two-part analysis included:
-* PART 1: ANALYZE AND EXPLORE THE CLIMATE DATA
+* PART 1: ANALYZE AND EXPLORE THE CLIMATE DATA (SQLAlchemy)
-* PART 2: DESIGN YOUR CLIMATE APP
+* PART 2: DESIGN YOUR CLIMATE APP (Flask)

 ## PART 1: ANALYZE AND EXPLORE THE CLIMATE DATA